ruby/ruby/README.md

 ## Features of Ruby

 *   Simple Syntax
-*   **Normal** Object-Oriented features(ex. class, method calls)
+*   **Normal** Object-oriented Features (e.g. class, method calls)
-*   **Advanced** Object-Oriented features(ex.
-Mix-in, Singleton-method)
+*   **Advanced** Object-oriented Features (e.g. Mix-in, Singleton-method)
 *   Operator Overloading
 *   Exception Handling
 *   Iterators and Closures
 *   Garbage Collection
-*   Dynamic Loading of Object files(on some architecture)
+*   Dynamic Loading of Object Files (on some architectures)
-*   Highly Portable (works on many Unix-like/POSIX compatible platforms as well as Windows, Mac OS X, BeOS etc.) cf. http://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms
+*   Highly Portable (works on many Unix-like/POSIX compatible platforms as well as Windows, Mac OS X, BeOS, etc.) cf. http://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms

 ## How to get Ruby

-For a complete list of ways to install Ruby, including using third party tools like rvm, see:
+For a complete list of ways to install Ruby, including using third-party tools like rvm, see:

 http://www.ruby-lang.org/en/downloads/

-The Ruby distribution files can be found in the following FTP site:
+The Ruby distribution files can be found on the following FTP site:

 ftp://ftp.ruby-lang.org/pub/ruby/